delphicventurescode/PACOSPERANTO1__pacosperanto_repo__public/README.md

 Ans.
 All that is required of participants is to record a 7-to-10-minute Prelego (talk).
 We also offer coaching and advice to help you optimize your preparation time, and delivering the talk itself takes no more than 10 minutes.
 It should take no more than three hours of your time, in total.

 [+]

+#### demando #2 - question #2

+[+] <this .md file is Work In Progress>

+Q102.
+[Question from Af.]
+Where are the language modules for us to learn Pacosperanto?
+And Mensasperanto, for that matter.

+Ans.
+Participants don't need to commit time to learn a new constructed language.
+Learning a new language takes month of efforts, and such a time commitment is impractical for all but a few dedicated partoprenantoj (trans. : "participants").
+The original Pacosperanto paper and associated documents are available from Qwykr Support for review, but, again, all that is required of participants is to record a 7-to-10-minute Prelego (talk).

+Of the participants in the 2025 and 2026 editions of the Fulmo Talk Series, nobody actually learnt the Mensasperanto language.
+However👍, the desired outcome of creating a Talk Series centered on the theme of Mental Wellness was, nevertheless, achieved.
+We have been primarily focused on the logistics of the Talk Series itself, viz., getting speakers omboardrd on to our web apps, preparing information for Facebook, preparing information for the Fulmo Talk Series website, et cetera.
+While information on Pacosperanto and Mensasperanto is available with us, teaching people these new languages is not a priority for us, and partoprenantoj are expected to learn these languages via self-study.

+[×]
 ## INFORMO / INFORMATION
 [+]